Does Eating Before Bed Give You Nightmares?

 Advice

-The popular theory goes that if you eat just before you go to bed, you’re all but set for nightmares.
+The popular theory goes that if you eat before bed, you’re all but set for nightmares.

 Turn to the relevant scientific subjects on the matter and you’ll find a variety of answers to the question above.
-In 2012, the Editor in Chief of Harvard Men’s Health Watch was categorical when discussing late night eating an nightmare.
+In 2012, the Editor in Chief of Harvard Men’s Health Watch was categorical when discussing late night eating and nightmares.
 He said that “small studies of individuals who ate immediately before sleep have not shown a consistent relationship.”

 However, we know that eating before bed is generally a bad idea, and this could be where the debate stems from.